phalcon/vokuro/README.md

 To run this application on your machine, you need at least:

 * >= PHP 5.3.9
-* Apache Web Server with mod rewrite enabled
+* Apache Web Server with mod rewrite enabled, and AllowOverride Options (or All) in your httpd.conf
 * Latest Phalcon Framework extension installed/enabled

 Then you'll need to create the database and initialize schema: